 - Online Services

 At the Texas Alcoholic Beverage Commission, we realize the great responsibility that the State of Texas has placed upon our agency, and we are committed to providing the best possible service to the people of Texas.
 We pledge to:

 A safe and healthy Texas served by an innovative Alcoholic Beverage Commission regulating a responsible and compliant alcoholic beverage industry.

 We recognize that quality service is essential in meeting our mission, goals, and responsibilities.
 We pledge to:

 Our Customer Relations Representative is responsible for responding to any of your concerns regarding our agency.
-Please feel free to contact her:
+Please feel free to contact them: